 Weather Warnings - Flood Warning - Murray River Catchment

-Murray River catchments are expected to remain below the minor flood level.
+Murray River at Ravenswood is expected to remain below the minor flood level

 Current river levels are available from Department of Water at